nlp4se/.github/profile/README.md

 # **GESSI - NLP4SE**

 This research line explores **state-of-the-art natural language processing (NLP)** to improve and extend **software engineering** tasks, including:
-- 📄 Requirements specification
+- 📄 Requirements specification and traceability
-- 🛠️ Code generation
 - 📊 Feedback analysis

-We also investigate how **large language models (LLM)** can create new opportunities to innovate and enhance these tasks.
+- 🤖 Agentic systems

 Our mission is to provide **open-source tools** for both researchers and practitioners, contributing to the field from both **scientific** and **technical** perspectives.

 ---